mediachain/mediachain/rfc/mediachain-rfc-4.md

 Author: vyzo

-## It's not a Blockchain
+## Lessons from Phase I: It's not a Blockchain

-Lesson from phase I: the blockchain is not the right approach for our domain
+The blockchain is and attractive solution: public ledger promotes open data and discovery, simplifies streaming for online processing.

-Attraction of the blockchain: public ledger promotes open data and discovery, simplifies streaming for online processing.
+But it comes with significant costs:

-It comes at a significant cost: complexities of maintaining consensus in a peer to peer network.
+* complexities of maintaining consensus in a peer to peer network
-PoS/PoW economics don't quite work in our domain.
+* PoS/PoW economics that don't quite work in our domain
-Inefficient querying, requires the entire blockchain for read operations.
+* Inefficient querying, requires the entire blockchain for read operations
-Difficult to scale to large datasets with bulk and firehose ingestion, the blockchain becomes the bottleneck.
+* Difficult to scale to large datasets with bulk and firehose ingestion, the blockchain becomes the bottleneck

 In reality, we don't need a singular linearly ordered view of the world.
 And we want to allow the system to grow to very large datasets (billions